candidtim/hnewsfetch/README.md

 Most terminal emulators will let you click on the links, which will take you to the story itself, or the comments.

 ## How to use

 This script is kept simple intentionally and can be simply copied anywhere on the file system and executed with Python.
-It only requires bare bones Python 3 and doesn't depend on any external library.
+It only requires bare bones Python 3 and doesn't depend on any external library (see 'Speed it up' section below though).
 On Linux/MacOS it is recommended to grant it an "execution" permission and put into `$PATH`:

     $ wget https://raw.githubusercontent.com/candidtim/hnewsfetch/master/hnfetch.py -O hackernews
     $ chmod +x hackernews